lunadoan/Computing-repo/README.md

 The ball moves at random speed.
 And to make the game a bit more challenging, if any of you strike the ball, the speed will increase by 10%.

-Control key to move the paddles:
+Control key to move the paddles: <br>
-Left paddle: W to move up and S to move down
+- Left paddle: W to move up and S to move down
-Right paddle: Up arrow to move up and down arrow to move down
+- Right paddle: Up arrow to move up and down arrow to move down

 [Play game here](https://py3.codeskulptor.org/#user309_YPR6SsMD1P_14.py)